couchbaselabs/beersample-java/README.markdown

     Resolving deltas: 100% (51/51), done.
     $ cd beersample-java

-Run the application using jetty container:
+Run the application using jetty container.
+The -D option is optional and may be used to connect to a cluster running elsewhere (or a nonstandard port):

-    $ mvn jetty:run
+    $ mvn [-D com.couchbase.beersample.cluster=http://127.0.0.1:8091/pools] jetty:run
     .... snip ....
     Dec 17, 2012 1:50:16 PM com.couchbase.beersample.ConnectionManager contextInitialized
     INFO: Connecting to Couchbase Cluster